Why Obsidian Exists

 The Ethereum Gap

 Ethereum revolutionized trustless value transfer and programmable money.
-But it wasn't designed for data storage:
+But it wasn't designed for communication and data storage:

 Gas costs make storing data prohibitively expensive